jedipw/HealJai/README.md

 ## 2. First time setup
 ### A.) Normal setup:
 1. Run `flutter pub get` in terminal
-2. If you use your own machine to run the backend server, you need to modify the "defaultURL" to "http://localhost:3000".
+2. If you use your own machine to run the backend server, you need to modify the "defaultURL" in "HealJai\lib\constants\routes.dart" to "http://localhost:3000".
    (Note: Don't forget to run the backend first; see the installation manual in README.md of backend-HealJai.)
 3. Select device that you want to run
 4. Select run without debugging